adrpo/www.openmodelica.org/content/download/docker.md

 Install either [Docker Desktop](https://docs.docker.com/desktop/install/linux-install/) or the docker client that comes with your Linux distribution.

 The following code when executed will add an alias to make launching OpenModelica easier.
+The alias will be activated after the next login.

 ```zsh
 echo $'alias docker-om=\'docker run -it --rm -v "$HOME:$HOME" -e "HOME=$HOME" -w "$PWD" -e "DISPLAY=$DISPLAY" --user $UID openmodelica/openmodelica:{{< param "current_version.release" >}}-gui\'' >> "$HOME/.profile"